CipherOne/swiftprotocol/README.md

 Delegated Nodes have the following abilities
 * Elect new Identity Providers.
 * Ban existing Identity Providers.
-* Revert the chain state to some time within the past 72 hours.
+* Revert the blockchain state to some time within the past 72 hours.
 * Ban Delegated Nodes.
 * Elect replacement Delegated Nodes.
 * Choose the inflation rate in [Stage Two](#stage-two).